Guides Rehabilitation Training Guides

 The kneecap located in the tendon connects thigh muscles to the shin bone and protects your knee front part.
 This syndrome may result from dislocation, poor alignment of the patella, its overtraining, and too tight or too weak thigh muscles.

-3. Lliotibial Band Syndrome
+3. Iliotibial Band Syndrome

 Knee pain during lunges can be also connected to the iliotibial band syndrome (ITBS) that is caused by muscle tightness and inflammation because of friction of the hip and knee joints to the fascia.